SpenceKonde/ATTinyCore/README.md

 ```

+Full pin mapping diagrams are planned for a future version see #50

 Hardware
 ============

+To work correctly, these parts should be installed with a 0.1uf capacitor between Vcc and Ground, as close to the chip as possible.
+Where there are more than one Vcc pin (x61, x7, x8) both must have a capacitor.
+No other specific hardware is needed, though, when designing a custom board, it is incredibly helpful to provide a convenient ISP header.
+See the pinout diagrams in the datasheet for the location of the ISP/SPI programming pins.
+A larger value capacitor for power filtering is recommended - if using a

-For use with Optiboot, the following components and connections are required:
+For use with Optiboot, the following additional components and connections are required:
 * Arduino pin 9/PA1/TXD0 to RXI of serial adapter (0/PB0 on 1634)
 * Arduino pin 8/PA2/RXD0 to TXO of serial adapter (1/PA7 on 1634)
 * Diode between Reset and Vcc (band towards Vcc)
 * 0.1uf capacitor between Reset and DTR of serial adapter
-* 10k resistor between reset and Vcc
+* 10k resistor between reset and Vcc (required)
 * (optional) LED and series resistor from Arduino pin 2/PB2 (on 841) or pin 13 (on 1634/828) to ground (This is the pin optiboot flashes to let you know it's running)

-To work correctly, these parts should be installed with a 0.1uf capacitor between Vcc and Ground, as close to the chip as possible.
-Where there are more than one Vcc pin (x61, x7, x8) both must have a capacitor.
-No other specific hardware is needed, though, when designing a custom board, it is incredibly helpful to provide a convenient ISP header.
-See the pinout diagrams in the datasheet for the location of the ISP/SPI programming pins.

 Except for the x5, x4, x61, and x313 series, these are only available in surface mount packages.
 Breakout boards are available from my Tindie store (these are the breakout boards used for testing this core), which have the pins numbered to correspond with the pin numbers used in this core